-To overcome the limitations of existing belt alignment devices, Martin Engineering has invented and patented a multi-pivot belt tracker which employs sensors, pivoting idlers and geometry to align a wandering belt.

-The sensors avoid pinching the belt and the engineered geometry amplifies any detected misalignment to create a greater pivot.
+To overcome the limitations of existing belt alignment devices, Martin Engineering has invented and patented a Multi-Pivot Belt Tracker (above), which employs sensors, pivoting idlers and geometry to align a wandering belt.
+The sensors avoid pinching the belt, and the engineered geometry amplifies any detected misalignment to create a greater pivot.

-Multi-pivot belt trainers use longer arms than other designs, positioning the guide rolls further from the pivot roller and closer to the belt edge.
-This allows guide rolls to sense very slight misalignments and make immediate corrections.
+Multi-Pivot Belt Trainers use longer arms than other designs, positioning the guide rolls further from the pivot roller, as well as closer to the belt edge.
+The closer proximity allows guide rolls to sense very slight misalignments and make immediate corrections.
 Rather than waiting for a powerful mistracking force, the longer arms require considerably less pressure to move the pivot roller.
-This results in better correction with no pinch points and less wear on conveyor and tracking equipment, for a longer and more efficient service life.
+The result is better correction with no pinch points and less wear on conveyor and tracking equipment, for longer and more efficient service life.
 Specific designs are available for both the load-carrying belt path and the return run.

-"Installing trackers is the economical solution, but operators should do a full analysis and consider addressing other causal issues," Marshall said.
-"By focusing solely on belt alignment, plant personnel may miss other opportunities to increase production and relieve some of the burden on their system."
+"Installing trackers is the economical solution, but operators should do a full analysis and consider also addressing other causal issues," Marshall added.
+"By focusing solely on belt alignment, plant personnel may miss other opportunities to increase production and relieve some of the burdens on their system."

-Keeping the belt centred and moving quickly is the key to high production, controlled operating cost and a safer workplace.
+Keeping the belt centered and moving quickly is the key to high production, controlled operating cost and a safer workplace.
 "Misalignment causes downtime and costs money," Marshall said.
 "But nothing causes more downtime and expense than a destructive belt fire or other catastrophe as a result of inattention to mistracking problems."